triton-inference-server/server/docs/customization_guide/inference_protocols.md

 Triton users may want to restrict access to protocols or APIs that are provided by the GRPC or HTTP endpoints of a server.
-For example, users can provide one set of access credentials for inference apis and another for model control apis such as model loading and unloading.
+For example, users can provide one set of access credentials for inference APIs and another for model control apis such as model loading and unloading.

 The following options can be specified to declare a restricted